On an Information and Control Architecture for Future Electric Energy Systems: Research Opportunities and Challenges of Information and Control Architecture in Future Power Grids

-In outlining an architecture for the future electric energy system, we have adopted a design philosophy that decisions should be delegated to the lowest, i.e., most local, level that is appropriate.
+In outlining an architecture for the future electric energy system, this paper has adopted a design philosophy that decisions should be delegated to the lowest, i.e., most local, level that is appropriate.
 This is motivated by the consideration of spurring innovation at the edge.
-However, where necessary we advocate higher level coordination.
-As an example, we suggest a tighter and high level integrated joint design of the gas network and the electric grid, as opposed to current distributed decision making.
+However, where necessary, higher level coordination is advocated.
+As an example, one lesson learned from the Texas 2021 Power Crisis is that a tighter and high level integrated joint design of the gas network and the electric grid is desirable, as opposed to the current distributed decision making \cite{Texas2021}.

-Building upon these new technologies as well as the design philosophy, we outline additions to the control architecture of the electric grid that would allow for large scale integration of renewables, but would still be backward compatible.
-We present several new control loops at the transmission and distribution levels in the next two sections, respectively.
+Building upon these new technologies as well as the design philosophy, this paper outlines additions to the information and control architecture of the electric grid that would allow for large scale integration of renewables, but would still be backward compatible.
+Several new control loops at the transmission and distribution levels are summarized in Figure \ref{fig:new_loops} and presented in the next two sections, respectively.